b0o/blender.nvim/README.md

 }
 ```

+### Per-Project Configuration

-The `setup()` function can be called multiple times, and the configuration will be merged.
-This comes in handy for using `.nvim.lua` ([`:help exrc`](https://neovim.io/doc/user/options.html#'exrc')) files to configure Blender.nvim on a per-project basis.
-For example:
+You can use `.nvim.lua` ([`:help exrc`](https://neovim.io/doc/user/options.html#'exrc')) files to configure Blender.nvim on a per-project basis.

+To enable support for `.nvim.lua` files in Neovim, you need to have `:set exrc` or `vim.o.exrc = true` in your Neovim configuration.
+Then, restart Neovim and, when prompted, allow the `.nvim.lua` file to be loaded.

+Blender.nvim's `setup()` function can be called multiple times.
+Each call will merge the new configuration with the existing configuration.
+For example, to add a profile for a Blender add-on in a specific project, you can create a `.nvim.lua` file in the project directory:

 ```lua
 --- ~/projects/my-blender-addon/.nvim.lua